Lone Worker Security

 The SoloProtect lone worker systems can help your organisation to monitor staff security and meet your duty of care commitments to staff working alone, therefore, dramatically reducing business risk and the potential for reputational brand damage.

-Fully managed, BS 8484 and EN 50518 approved, and designed to give employers an easy and effective way to protect their staff and monitor lone worker security; over 320,000 workers now use a SoloProtect lone worker device or mobile app to keep them safe.
+Fully managed, BS 8484 and EN 50518 approved, and designed to give employers an easy and effective way to protect their staff and monitor lone worker security; over 365,000 workers have trusted SoloProtect lone worker device or mobile app technology to keep them safe.

 The SoloProtect devices are supported by our Alarm Receiving Centre (ARC), which has been designed to exceed the European standard for ARCs (EN 50518) and was the first dedicated lone worker ARC in Europe to receive accreditation against the standard, in November 2015.